justanhduc/task-spooler/README.md

   TS_SLOTS   amount of jobs which can run at once, read on server start.
   TS_USER_PATH  path to the user configuration file, read on server starts.
-  TS_LOGFILE_PATH  path to the job log file, read on server starts TS_FIRST_JOBID  The first job ID (default: 1000), read on server starts.
+  TS_LOGFILE_PATH  path to the job log file, read on server starts TS_SQLITE_PATH  path to the job log file, read on server starts TS_FIRST_JOBID  The first job ID (default: 1000), read on server starts.
   TS_SORTJOBS  Switch to control the job sequence sort, read on server starts.
   TMPDIR     directory where to place the output files and the default socket.